gecio/gecio.github.io/docs/_optimist/storage/s3_documentation/backupwithrestic/index.en.md

 grand_parent: Storage
 ---

 Restic is a very simple and powerful file-level backup solution, which is rapidly gaining popularity.
-It can be used in combination with S3 which makes it a great tool to use on Optimist.
+It can be used in combination with S3 which makes it a great tool to use with Optimist.

 ## Problem statement